denniskempin/res/README.md

 Runs as a native application, as a libretro core or on the [web](http://denniskempin.github.io/res/) with WASM.

-This is a just-for-fun side-project, there are plenty of other NES emulators that are better in every aspect.
+This is an incomplete, just-for-fun, side-project, there are plenty of other NES emulators that are better in every aspect.

 Resources for development: